 Just a Coincidence this Covid Christmas?
-The ‘Home Alone' House Celebrates 30 Years
+The β€˜Home Alone' House Celebrates 30 Years

 Written by: Sara E. Teller

-Does the pandemic have you stuck at home during this celebratory season?
-Chances are your holidays will be more mellow than Kevin McCallister’s in ‘Home Alone,’ but you may have some extra time on your hands to queue up this classic as it celebrates its 30th birthday.
+Has the pandemic left you spending more time at home during this celebratory season?
+While your holidays may be far more mellow than Kevin McCallister’s in Home Alone, you might finally have the time to revisit this beloved classic as it celebrates its 30th anniversary.
+At Jim Shaffer & Associates, we love tying pop culture moments back to the idea of homeβ€”especially when they’re as iconic as this one.

 The Home Alone House